bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

   // This is where we react to what is on screen if (event.text.startsWith("Accept")) {
     // Using Speculos API to trigger button actions, just
-    // like a real user !
+    // like a real user!
 Here we press both buttons transport.button("LRlr");
   } else if (
     // Same here, we react to certain keywords displayed on